The Cairngorms Up-Close: Gallery

 Where and when encountered: Abernethy Forest on 28 October 2021

-About: These galls on alder leaves are the work of the mite Aceria nalepai, a species occurring throughout Great Britain.
+About: These galls on alder leaves are the work of the mite Aceria nalepai, a species found throughout Great Britain.

 Adelges cooleyi